geishatokyo/sql-generator/README.md

 ## @ReferenceProject

-Refer and set other sheet value.
+Refer and set other sheet values.

-    # columnName -- column to set value
+    # columnName   -- column whose value will be set
-    # SheetName  -- refer sheet
+    # sheetName    -- sheet (table) to be modified
-    # where      -- (MyRow,ReferRow) return match
+    # where clause -- (MyRow,ReferRow) return match
-    # value      -- extract value from ReferRow which returned true in where function.
+    # value clause -- value computed from ReferRow when the _where_ function is true.
-    set column {columnName} from {SheetName} where {(Row,Row) => Boolean} value {Row => String} whenEmpty always
+    set column {columnName} from {sheetName} where {(Row,Row) => Boolean} value {Row => String} whenEmpty always
                                                                                                 when { String => Boolean}

-## For example
+## Example

     class YourProject extends Project with ...{
-      // These become global setting.
+      // These become global settings.
       map sheetName ("SheetName" -> "NewSheetName");
       ensure column "name" exists;

-      // These settings are enabled on only select sheet onSheet("SheetName"){
+      // These settings are enabled on only chosen sheets. onSheet("SheetName"){
         guess idColumn "HogeID";
         validate column "name" is(v => v.startsWith("Mr."));